Blog Home

 Fruit juice.
 When drinking juice, choose 100 percent fruit juice without added sugar.
 It's tempting to save calories with "light" versions of juices, but many contain artificial sweeteners.
 Try mixing half a serving of juice with sparkling water for a refreshing, low-calorie spritzer.

 Frozen yogurt.
 Many frozen yogurts and ice cream bars contain artificial sweeteners, so take a close look at food labels.
-When you swing into a shop for a treat, keep an eye out for no-sugar-added varieties, which often means that artificial sweeteners have been added.
+When you swing into a shop for a treat, keep an eye out for "no sugar added" varieties, which often means artificial sweeteners have been added.

 Sources